MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Create a guide

-- Choose an alignment method
+- Choose an anchoring method

 - Add tasks and steps